elixir-lang/elixir-lang.github.com/crash-course.markdown

     https://github.com/elixir-lang/elixir.git

-Elixir is structured similarly to Erlang's OTP.
+Elixir is structured similar to Erlang's OTP.
 It is divided into applications that are placed inside the `lib` directory, as seen in its [source code repository](https://github.com/elixir-lang/elixir).
 Since rebar does not recognize such structure, we need to explicitly add to our `rebar.config` which Elixir apps we want to use, for example:

 ```erlang
 {lib_dirs, [